jjmccollum/teiphy/paper.md

 Furthermore, end users of textual collations may be interested in non-phylogenetic analyses.
 In this case, the desired input format is often not a NEXUS-style sequence alignment, but a collation matrix with a row for each variant reading and a column for each witness.
-For Python machine-learning libraries like Scikit-learn [@pedregosa_scikit-learn_2011], NIMFA [@zb_nimfa_2012], and TensorFlow [@abadi_tensorflow_2015], the standard input format is a NumPy array [@numpy_2020].
+For Python machine-learning libraries like Scikit-learn [@pedregosa_scikit-learn_2011], NIMFA [@zb_nimfa_2012], and TensorFlow [@abadi_tensorflow_2015], the standard input format is a NumPy array [@numpy_2020], although Pandas DataFrames, which support row and column labels [@reback_pandas_2020; @mckinney_scipy_2010], may also be supported.
+(The latter format also extends the conversion pipeline to many other formats, including CSV, TSV, and Excel files; Pandas DataFrames can even write their contents to database tables.)
 To give an example, the text of the New Testament has served as a testbed for multiple analyses of this type, which have generally applied clustering and biclustering algorithms to collation matrices [@thorpe_multivariate2002; @willker_pca_2008; @baldwin_fa_2010; @finney_discover_2018; @mccollum_biclustering_2019].
-Given the prevalence of efforts like these, the need for a means of converting TEI XML collations to NumPy collation matrices is clear.
+Given the prevalence of efforts like these, the need for a means of converting TEI XML collations to NumPy collation matrices or labeled Pandas DataFrames is clear.

 # Design